chukwunnonso/Technical-writing/array_destructuring/array _destructuring.md

     let [a, b, c, d] = designation
 ```
-> We have array of variables `[a, b, c, d]` on the left and `designation` to the right which is the variable that holds the array.
+- We have array of variables `[a, b, c, d]` on the left and `designation` to the right which is the `variable` that holds the array.

 ## Why Destructure Arrays?

-Using destructuring syntax is convenient for treating array components individually rather than collectively.
+Using destructuring syntax is convenient for handling array components individually rather than collectively.

-Excessive repetition is typically regarded as bad practice in programming.
-Before ES6 we retrieve elements by following these steps:
+In programming, excessive repetition is considered bad practice.
+Before ES6, we retrieve elements by following these steps:

 ```
         let mouseNames = [